How To Know If Your Health Insurance Covers Telemedicine

 What Costs Are Associated with Telemedicine

 Just as the exact laws regarding what telemedicine services that health insurance companies must cover vary from state to state, out-of-pocket costs also vary.
 In some states, patients have the same co-pay for a video or over-the-phone visit that they do for an in-person office visit.
 Other companies charge a $0 co-pay and others a small, perhaps $10 co-pay.
 You will need to call the customer service number on the back of your insurance card to find out how much this visit is for you.
-Or you can log into your “Member Portal” online.
-Your plan details can be found in your member portal.
+Or you can log in to your “Member Portal” online where you can view your plan details.
 Even in states that don’t require that health insurance companies charge the same co-pays for telemedicine, many health insurance companies make sure that telemedicine services are affordable.
 Ultimately, telemedicine makes healthcare more accessible, leading to better care and healthier patients.

 Finding Telemedicine Coverage with Nevada Insurance Enrollment